analusis/analusis.github.io/_projects/2023-04-02-gda-casestudy1.md

 ## Thank you!
 Thank you for taking the time to review my case study from the Coursera Google Data Analytics course.
-This course has given me valuable knowledge and skills that I will continue to improve with future studies, as this is only the beginning of my journey into data analytics,
+This course has given me valuable knowledge and skills that I will continue to improve with future studies, as this is only the beginning of my journey into data analytics.

 [^1]: This business task is fictional through the Coursera Google Data Analytics Certificate Course under the fictional company name Cyclistic.
 The task uses real-world data provided by [Divvy](https://divvybikes.com/), which is a program of the [Chicago Department of Transportation](https://www.chicago.gov/city/en/depts/cdot.html) in Illinois, United States.